zopefoundation/Zope/docs/ZMI.rst

 GIF icons were replaced by font glyphs which are stored in the package `zmi.styles`_ together with the CSS and JavaScript needed by Bootstrap.

-Inside that package is a table of the `available icons`_ including the names which are required to use them in the ZMI.
+The free Font Awesome glyphs are used as icons, see the table of `available icons`_.

 Update packages
 +++++++++++++++